hamrel-cxu/MultiDimSPCI/README.md

 # MultiDimSPCI
-Official implementation of [Conformal prediction for multi-dimensional time series by ellipsoidal sets](https://arxiv.org/abs/2403.03850) (under review)
+Official implementation of [Conformal prediction for multi-dimensional time series by ellipsoidal sets](https://arxiv.org/abs/2403.03850), which is accepted by ICML 2024.

 Please direct implementation inquiries to cxu310@gatech.edu.